spotlightpa/poor-richard/content/news/2020-03-14-SPLSPECIALS14.md

 +++
 image = "external/58x6w7dgyrz7ks1xs5dnb86a3r.jpeg"
-image-description = "Elections officials said they are planning to report to their assigned polling locations on Tuesday, prepared with wipes and gloves." image-credit = "HEATHER KHALIFA / Staff Photographer" published = 2020-03-14T13:20:08.000Z slug = "pennsylvania-coronavirus-special-elections-bucks-county" authors = ["Gillian McGoldrick of LNP | LancasterOnline"]
+image-description = "Elections officials said they are planning to report to their assigned polling locations on Tuesday, prepared with wipes and gloves." image-credit = "HEATHER KHALIFA / Philadelphia Inquirer" published = 2020-03-14T13:20:08.000Z slug = "pennsylvania-coronavirus-special-elections-bucks-county" authors = ["Gillian McGoldrick of LNP | LancasterOnline"]